cosmicrafts/cosmicrafts.com/src/assets/markdown/en/core-features.md

 - **Soul of NFTs**
 As players progress, their Soul NFTs evolve to reflect milestones, gameplay statistics, and achievements:
  - **Personalized Progress**: Combat experience, victories, and key accomplishments dynamically update the metadata of Soul NFTs.
- - **Cross-Game Integration**: Soul NFTs retain their evolution and value across all games, becoming an enduring representation of player identity.

 ## 4. NFTs